 Over the year, the average temperature typically ranges from -2°C to 14°C and is rarely below -8°C or above 17°C.

 In the summer in Iceland, the sun almost does not set, and the sky is still bright at night.

 Winter in Iceland has only 3 to 4 hours of sunlight per day in a month.
 From late September to mid-April are very cold.

-Here is the average temperature, rainfall, and sunlight each month in Iceland.
+Here is Iceland’s average temperature, rainfall, and sunlight each month.